Spanish Filipinos: Music and cinema

 Hispanic music is a blend of traditional European folk music mixed with Indigenous American-Indian, Indigenous Filipino and African sounds, together with contemporary European, Latin and Anglo-American genre.
 Films, hip-hop, pop, dance, rock and heavy metal are also popular.

 Cuisine

 Spanish cuisine is traditionally of European origin.
 Filipino cuisine is a blend of European and Asian influences.

 Sport

+The Basque sport of pelota is played in specialized venues such as the pictured jai alai or the earlier Manila Jai Alai Building.
+The players are mainly of Basque (Spanish or French) descent.

 Football is the most watched and played sport in Spain and in Latin America.
 In the Philippines football is also popular particularly among the Hispanic communities and fans of the sport.

 Tennis, basketball, beach volleyball, volleyball, baseball, boxing, UFC, cycling, motor sports and water sports are also widely appreciated in the Spanish community.

 The game of basketball is one of Spain's most popular sports and is second only to football, played at a professional level, while in the Philippines it is considered its national sport.

-Traditional and cultural sports such as bullfighting were popular among Spaniards and in Latin America in the early 1900s, but have recently declined in popularity in the 2000s due to the violent nature of the sport.